blackkolly/alx-pre_course/README.md

-Introduction to Git by ALX software engineering
+Introduction to git by ALX software engineering